open-feature/flagd/README.md

 ## ▶️ Quick Start

+Experiment with flagd in your browser using [the Killercoda tutorial](https://killercoda.com/open-feature/scenario/flagd-demo) or follow the instructions below to run on your own infrastructure.

 1. flagd can be run as a standalone-binary or container.
 [Download and install flagd or run it as a container](docs/usage/installation_options.md)

    Kubernetes-native? flagd can also be run [as part of the Kubernetes Operator](https://github.com/open-feature/open-feature-operator).